 - Techniques and speed-check in different types of snow

-- Flow & style, playful skiing (drops, jumps, slash turns, buttering etc.)
+- For Experts: Flow & style, playful skiing (drops, jumps, slash turns, buttering etc.)

 High alpine skiing techniques